18F/join.tts.gsa.gov/pages/positions/usdc-director.md

 ### {{ page.role_name }} - GS-{{ page.gs_level }}

-The [U.S. Digital Corps (USDC)](http://digitalcorps.gsa.gov/) is a new two-year fellowship for early-career technologists to launch impactful careers in public service and create a more effective, equitable government.
-USDC pairs early-career and highly-skilled, mission-driven software engineers, data scientists, product managers, designers, and cybersecurity specialists with top technology changemakers in the federal government to build human-centered solutions to some of our nation’s toughest challenges.
-Our Fellows are the engines on projects that create change in the areas of climate, healthcare, racial equity, immigration, economic recovery, and open innovation.
-The Digital Corps was [launched](https://www.gsa.gov/about-us/newsroom/news-releases/biden-administration-launches-us-digital-corps-to-recruit-the-next-generation-of-technology-talent-to-federal-service-08302021) in August 2021 by GSA in partnership with the White House, Cybersecurity and Infrastructure Security Agency (CISA), and Office of Personnel Management (OPM) and will place its first cohort of Fellows in June 2022.
+The U.S. Digital Corps (USDC) is a two-year fellowship that pairs early-career, mission-driven software engineers, data scientists, product managers, designers, and cybersecurity specialists with technology changemakers in the federal government to build human-centered solutions to solve our nation’s toughest challenges.
+Fellows are the engines on projects that drive innovation in the areas of climate, healthcare, racial equity, immigration and economic recovery.

-The U.S. Digital Corps Director directly manages the program leadership team, as well as the Cohort Leads for the program Fellows.
-The USDC Director designs and drives USDC program strategy, growth, and execution.
+The USDC Director strategically leads the [fellowship](https://digitalcorps.gsa.gov/) program, designing and driving USDC program strategy, growth, and execution.
+This is a unique and exciting opportunity to empower the next generation of technology leaders to launch careers in public service.
+You will continue to build and shape on an already successful model for the future fellows.
+More than just a job with a competitive salary and benefits, you will help grow the federal government technology leaders of the future .
+This is a senior leadership, supervisory, remote/virtual, permanent position for the US Federal Government/GSA/TTS.

 ## Key Objectives

-### Key objective #1: Provide coaching, mentorship, and professional development opportunities; manage HR processes
+### Key objective #1:   Build critical government-wide partnerships and collaborations.

-- Communicate regularly with your team, as a group and in 1:1s, to provide mentorship and guidance, and help remove obstacles to their success.
-- Work with individuals to identify and develop their strengths, helping team members pursue opportunities that enhance their talents.
-- Help direct reports with processes for training requests.
-Help direct reports complete mandatory training on time.
-- Constructively address conduct, performance, issues and situations.
-Initiate difficult conversations and clearly communicate expectations and corrective actions.
-- Ensure employees receive reasonable accommodations and that team events are accessible.
-- Conduct and document employee performance plans, mid-year, and end-of-year performance evaluations.
-Submit mid-year and end of year reviews in HR system for all reports.
-- Review leave requests in HR system every pay period for all direct reports.
-Submit and approve timesheets.
+- Create growth opportunities for USDC to increase agency partnerships and facilitate strategic initiatives to grow Digital Corps to ensure its continued success and momentum.
+- Regularly collaborate with federal agencies on projects, policies, and initiatives and navigate complex bureaucracy and lead stakeholders through change.
+- Represent the USDC program with TTS leadership, stakeholders, including members of the White House, Congress, government officials, members of special interest groups, the media, at conferences and with the general public.
+- Build relationships across the government to understand business and technology needs for potential USDC placement.

 ### Key objective #2: Provide leadership in two or more of the following areas, while maintaining competence in other key discipline skills: